jfarrimo/frycook/README.md

 A cookbook is just a list of recipes to install.
 You can add other logic to it, but basically it's just a list of recipes.
 You need to put all your cookbooks in a module/package called 'cookbooks' that's in the PYTHONPATH environment variable.

+### runner.sh file

+This is just a wrapper around frycooker that sets the PYTHONPATH correctly before running frycooker.

 ### settings.json file